nsaikiran/Blog/content/posts/2020-01-06-notes-on-datastructures-and-algorithms.md

 ### Queue

+FIFO is the removal strategy.
 Read:

 - [To Queue Or Not To Queue](https://medium.com/basecs/to-queue-or-not-to-queue-2653bcde5b04)
-- Know both array based and linked list based implementation.
-LL based implementation is easy.
+- Queue can be implemented with both array and linked list.
+Lined list based implementation is easy to do.
+Because dequeue will create empty slots at the front of the list.
+- [Circular queue or ring buffer can be thought of a bounded queue, and when this is implemented using array, each deque operation will create empty slots at the front of the array.
+We need to use these empty slots to enqueue items further, hence we can see circular usage.][Circular-queue-implementation].
+  - We can use ring buffer implementation to track _most recent_ elements in the stream, for example, given a stream of data, calculate _max_/_sum_ of most recent K numbers.

 ### Stack

+LIFO is removal strategy.
 Example problem that uses stack datastructure:

 - [Find immediante next greater element for each element in an array](https://github.com/nsaikiran/MyPrograms/blob/master/Python/interview-prep/nge.py)
 - [Given a string print it in reverse]() TODO
 - [Check for valid paranthesis]() TODO
-- [Backtracking/Browser history/Undo-redo]() TODO.
-Browser history and undo-redo are like backtracking
+- [Backtracking, Browser tab's next and previous navigation and undo-redo on a document] () TODO
 Read:

 - [Stacks and Overflows](https://medium.com/basecs/stacks-and-overflows-dbcf7854dc67)